bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 set wildmode=full
 ```

-Once set you can then quickly tab complete an option *set* via:
+For example, once set you can then quickly tab complete an option *set* via:
 ```
 :set auto<<TAB>>
 ```